-Marcy joined CRT/tanaka after serving as a media relations consultant for the Martin Agency, generating key national newspaper and magazine placements for the Seiko and Pulsar brands.
+Marcy joined PadillaCRT after serving as a media relations consultant for the Martin Agency, generating key national newspaper and magazine placements for the Seiko and Pulsar brands.

 At a previous agency, she planned and implemented a 10-city fashion tour of clothing made from recycled plastic for the National Association for Plastic Container Recovery (NAPCOR).
 Additionally, she coordinated NAPCOR’s community recycling and in-school education programs.
 Marcy also conducted media relations for other consumer accounts, such as Edy’s Ice Cream.

 As the vice president of PadillaCRT’s Health Practice, Lisa partners with hospitals, health systems, healthcare service providers, healthcare technology companies and health associations to achieve their strategic goals.
 She brings a strong background in health policy, strategic planning, marketing, corporate communications and business development.
 She works with clients along the healthcare continuum to build reputation, strengthen their brand, build integrated marketing campaigns, and develop and implement strategic communications plans for internal and external audiences.

 Lisa has been instrumental in developing service and product line marketing strategies for health systems, as well as positioning and messaging related to complex health reform topics such as accountable care, health information exchanges and medical homes.
 She has also developed internal communications strategies, including those designed for brand building and others related to change communication.
 Lisa has also provided strategic counsel on public relations strategies to build brand awareness and drive new business.
 She is a regular contributor to the company’s BuzzBin blog.
 Lisa is based in the Norfolk office of PadillaCRT.